 Veinot, T. C., Campbell, T. R., Kruger, D., Grodzinski, A., & Franzen, S. (2011).
 Drama and danger: the opportunities and challenges of promoting youth sexual health through online social networks.
 AMIA ...
 Annual Symposium Proceedings / AMIA Symposium.
 AMIA Symposium, 2011, 1436–1445.

 Campbell, T., Veinot, T., & Grodzinski, A. (2014, November).
-Trust and engagement in an online social networking intervention focused on enhancing HIV/STD resilience among African American youth.
-Poster presented at the American Medical Informatics Association Conference, Washington, D.C.
+Trust and engagement in an online social networking intervention focused on enhancing HIV/STD resilience among African American youth [Poster].
+American Medical Informatics Association Conference, Washington, D.C.

-Grodzinski, A., Turner, A., Hawkins, B., Morrel-Samuels, S., Campbell, B., Campbell, T., … Zimmerman, M. A. (2013, November).
+Grodzinski, A., Turner, A., Hawkins, B., Morrel-Samuels, S., Campbell, B., Campbell, T., Veinot, T., & Zimmerman, M. A. (2013, November).
 Implementing a social media marketing strategy to engage African American young adults in an online intervention to prevent HIV and sexually transmitted infections.
-Presented at the Annual Meeting of the American Public Health Association, Boston, MA.
+Annual Meeting of the American Public Health Association, Boston, MA.

 Turner, A., Hawkins, B., Grodzinski, A., Campbell, T., Morrel-Samuels, S., Campbell, B., & Zimmerman, M. (2013, March).
-Using social media to engage young adults in an online intervention to prevent HIV/STIs.
-Poster presented at the 5th Annual Michigan Institute for Clinical and Health Research (MICHR) Community Engagement Conference, Ann Arbor, MI.
-Retrieved from http://prc.sph.umich.edu/wp-content/uploads/2011/12/HOPE_Poster-michr-2013-final.pdf
+Using social media to engage young adults in an online intervention to prevent HIV/STIs

 Johnson, P., Okungbowa-Ikponmwosa, J., Roberts, S., Santee, E., Franzen, S., Campbell, B., & Campbell, T. (2013, February).
 Promoting healthy sexual education through HOPE (HIV/STI Outreach, Prevention, and Education) Parties: A community based initiative process evaluation.
-Presented at the 5th Annual Minority Health in the Midwest Conference, Chicago, IL.
+5th Annual Minority Health in the Midwest Conference, Chicago, IL.

 Campbell, B., & Morrel-Samuels, S. (2012, March).
-HOPE Project: A Community Based Intervention to Prevent HIV and STIs in young adults.
-Keynote presented at the Great Lakes Chapter – Society for Public Health Education Annual Conference, Bay City, MI.
+HOPE Project: A Community Based Intervention to Prevent HIV and STIs in young adults [Keynote].
+Great Lakes Chapter – Society for Public Health Education Annual Conference, Bay City, MI.

 Grodzinski, A., Morrel-Samuels, S., Franzen, S., Campbell, T., Campbell, B., & Zimmerman, M. A. (2011, November).
 Lessons learned in planning and implementing an Internet-based intervention to prevent sexually transmitted infections among African-American young adults.
-Paper presented at the Annual Meeting of the American Public Health Association, Washington, DC.
+[Paper].
+Annual Meeting of the American Public Health Association, Washington, DC.

 Grodzinski, A., Campbell, B., Morrel-Samuels, S., & Zimmerman, M. A. (2011, April).
-Lessons Learned in Developing and Implementing an e-intervention for STD prevention and education.
-Paper presented at the PRC Annual Meeting, Atlanta, GA.
+Lessons Learned in Developing and Implementing an e-intervention for STD prevention and education [Paper].
+PRC Annual Meeting, Atlanta, GA.

 Campbell, T., Kimmel, A., & Kruger, D. (2011, Ocotober).
-Youth definitions of healthy sexuality: Implications for social technology use.
-Poster presented at the Annual National Outreach Scholarship Conference, East Lansing, MI.
+Youth definitions of healthy sexuality: Implications for social technology use [Poster].
+Annual National Outreach Scholarship Conference, East Lansing, MI.

-Grodzinski, A., Morrel-Samuels, S., & Campbell, T. (2010, October).
+Grodzinski, A., Morrel-Samuels, S., & Campbell, T. (2010, October 27).
 Lessons Learned in Creating an E-intervention to Prevent HIV and STDs.
-Presented at the Michigan Premier Public Health Conference, Bay City, MI.
+Michigan Premier Public Health Conference, Bay City, MI.